kiwi0fruit/knitty/docs/stitch.md

 **Documentation** is available [**here**](https://kiwi0fruit.github.io/pystitch/).

 This is a fork.
 See [original version](https://github.com/pystitch/stitch).
-See differences from pypi Stitch in this [repo](https://github.com/kiwi0fruit/stitch), [commit](https://github.com/pystitch/stitch/commit/09a16da2f2af2be6a960e2338de488c8de2c2271) and [PR](https://github.com/pystitch/stitch/pull/67).

 Examples
 ========